When Machine Unlearning Jeopardizes Privacy: Possible Defenses

-\autoref{table:defense} shows the experimental results of Top-$1$, Top-$2$ and Top-$3$ defenses.
-We conduct experiment on Insta-NY dataset and Adult (occupation) datasets.
-For Adult (occupation) dataset, we report the results of decision tree as target model; for Insta-NY dataset, we report the results of decision tree and logistic regression as target model.
-For each dataset, we report the performance of $4$ different attack models, each selecting the best feature following the principle described in \autoref{subsec:choice_feature}.
-The results show that publishing top $k$ confidence value cannot significantly mitigate \method.
+\autoref{table:defense} shows the experimental results of Top-$1$, Top-$2$ and Top-$3$ defenses on Insta-NY and Adult.
+For the Adult dataset, we report the results of decision tree as the target model; for the Insta-NY dataset, we report the results of decision tree and logistic regression as the target model.
+We report the performance of $4$ different attack models, each selecting the best feature following the principle described in \autoref{subsec:choice_feature}.
+The results show that publishing top $k$ confidence value \emph{cannot} effectively mitigate \method.

 \mypara{Publishing the Label Only} This defense further reduces the information accessible to the adversary by only publishing the predicted label instead of confidence values (posteriors).
-To launch \method, the adversary also needs to construct the pseudo-complete posterior for both original model and \unlearned model.
-The main idea is to set the confidence value of the predicted class as $1$, and set the confidence value of other classes as $0$.

-\autoref{table:defense} illustrates the performance of the ``label only'' defense.
+To launch \method, the adversary also needs to construct the pseudo-complete posteriors for both the original model and \unlearned model.
+The main idea is to set the confidence value of the predicted class as $1$, and set the confidence value of other classes as $0$. \autoref{table:defense} illustrates the performance of the ``label only'' defense.
 The experimental setting is similar to Top-$k$ defense.
 The experimental results show that the ``label only'' defense can effectively mitigate \method in all cases.
 The reason is that deleting one sample is unlikely to change the output label of a specific \target sample.

+It is worth noting that recent studies have shown that an adversary can recover to a large extent the posteriors from the label with the so-called sampling attack~\cite{ROF20,LZ21}.
+In this case, our membership inference attack is still effective.
+We leave the investigation of the improved attack in the presence of label-only publishing defense as future work.

+\mypara{Temperature Scaling} Temperature scaling divides the logits vector by a learned scaling parameter, which is a simple yet effective approach to eliminate the over-confident problem of the output posteriors of neural networks~\cite{GPSW17}.
+This defense reduces the impact of a single sample on the output posteriors.

+\autoref{table:defense} illustrates the performance of the ``temperature scaling'' defense.
+We report the performance of $4$ different attack models, each selecting the best feature following the principle described in \autoref{subsec:choice_feature}.
+The experimental results show that temperature scaling is an effective defense mechanism.
+However, this method is only applicable to neural networks whose last layer is softmax.
+Logistic regression in our experiment can be regarded as a neural network with one input layer and one softmax layer.

+\mypara{Differential Privacy (DP)} DP~\cite{LLSY16,DR14,PSMRTE18,BDKU20,NSTPC21} guarantees that any single data sample in a dataset has limited impact on the output.
+Previous studies have shown DP can effectively prevent classical membership inference attacks~\cite{JE19,LWHSZBCFZ21}.
+To validate whether DP can prevent our membership inference attack in the machine unlearning setting, we train both the original model and unlearned model in a differentially private manner.